-Diagnosing Inflammatory Bowel Disease in Children
+Diagnosing and Treating Inflammatory Bowel Disease in Children

 It is important to get an accurate diagnosis for your child, as treatments can differ for Crohn’s disease and ulcerative/indeterminate colitis.
 Making a diagnosis is like putting together a puzzle.
 Different pieces -- symptoms, lab work, imaging tests -- help us build a complete picture of your child’s IBD.

-We first evaluate your child’s symptoms and perform a physical exam.
 If inflammatory bowel disease is suspected, your child will be tested for:

 - Elevated inflammatory markers

 - Low protein levels

 - Vitamin/nutrient deficiencies (vitamin B12, folate, vitamin D, zinc, iron)

 - Stool Samples: Tested to rule out other conditions such as gastroenteritis.

 - Upper Endoscopy or Colonoscopy: Checks for chronic inflammation in the digestive tract.

 - CT Enterography or MR Enterography: Images of the abdomen and pelvis are taken using special methods to increase contrast, allowing us to look for inflammation in the bowel.